 When it came to the guitar itself, Taylor stuck mostly with her 1966 Fender Esquire Junior.
 Although she attempted to try a few of Bonamassa’s Telecasters, she found that the Junior was the right fit for her smaller hands.
 Bonamassa did bring along some vintage amps to use, including a 1960s Fender Vibroverb mixed with a Dumble Overdrive.
 No pedals were used on the guitar, she just plugged straight into the amps.

 The Blues Album is Joanne Shaw Taylor’s follow-up to the 2019 release Reckless Heart.
-Its production team of Bonamassa and Smith have been busy of late, producing new albums for Joanna Connor, Jimmy Hall, and Eric Gales.
+Its production team of Bonamassa and Smith has been busy of late, producing new albums for Joanna Connor, Jimmy Hall, and Eric Gales.

 JST is not confident in her own ability to write pure blues songs, despite how great she is at writing blues-rock.
 That’s why she knew when she approached a purist blues album it would be an album full of covers by some of her favorites.
 To her, the thread comes down to the heartfelt lyrics and the passionate approach to singing them.